Multilingual Projects on the NLG Platform

 Due to several languages being created in a common project on the NLG platform, and not produced by a translation after the output of the first language, this leads to special requirements for the form and structure of the data.

 Same data structure - translated values

 The second important requirement applies to the structure of the data.
-To be able to set up the project properly it is necessary that the data has the same or at least very similar structure in all languages.
+To be able to set up the project properly, it is necessary that the data has the same, or at least very similar structure, in all languages.

 This means, that the data must have the same data fields in all languages.
 Since all logic operation and relationships in the project, such as containers or triggers, refer to the data field names, the data fields must have the same name in all languages.

-In principle, it is possible to skip the translation of the data before creating the project and to translate the data values via a lookup table.
+In principle, it is possible to skip the translation of data before creating the project and to translate the data values via a Lookup Table.
 For this, one can use the same data for all languages and translate them within the project.
 This procedure only works as long as there are only a few data sets that need to be translated and if the data sets will not change.

 As a rule, it is faster and less error-prone to translate the data in advance.
 Especially the maintenance effort afterwards is significantly lower.

 The main language of each project is requested when the project is created.
 In a next step, you define in the project settings, the languages you want to have access to in this project.
 However, the properties that affect the data, as well as the language, are mainly organized in collections.

 For multilingual projects, each language has to have its separate collection.
 When a collection is created, the corresponding language is selected from the very beginning.